Bram-G/Bram-G/README.md

 I am a Fullstack web developer that recently graduated from the University of Washington's coding bootcamp.

 - 🔭 I’m currently working on a freelance culinary focused social media platform with a small team.
+- 💼 I'm currently looking for work as a Fullstack Developer
 - 📫 Connect with me on [LinkedIn](https://www.linkedin.com/in/bram-g/)

 [![Anurag's GitHub stats](https://github-readme-stats.vercel.app/api?username=Bram-G&theme=tokyonight)](https://github.com/Bram-G/github-readme-stats)